danikc12/CarpeDiem2.0/README.md

 # CarpeDiem2.0
 Educational project.
-Together with two companions, we learnt how to build a database using SQL and a website using HTML, CSS and PHP.
+Together with two friends, we learnt how to build a database using SQL and a website using HTML, CSS and PHP.

 The project is a basic webpage to manage a database of clients and their travel information.